MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2022/03/24: finished, the last problem is hard, I might need to listen the question again, and has something to do with taylor series, 1-1/e
 ### Lecture 4 <br>

+0000<->1000

+2024/07/08

+- matching, inclusion exclusion
+- geometric series, taylor series e to the x
+- discret problem was transferred to continuous problem in the form of e to the x
+- pessimist, optimist

 2022/09/25

 4500<->End